DataDog/integrations-core/gitlab/README.md

 ## Setup

-### Prerequisites

-This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
-To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
+This OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
+To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][18].

-Metrics marked as `[OpenMetricsV1]` or `[OpenMetricsV2]` are only available using the corresponding version of the GitLab integration.
-All other metrics are collected by both versions.
+Metrics marked as `[OpenMetricsV1]` or `[OpenMetricsV2]` are only available using the corresponding mode of the GitLab integration.
+All other metrics are collected by both modes.

 ### Installation